 The vastness of Alaska is practically impossible to grasp, even when it’s right in front of you.
-One way I like to help describe it is that the drive I’ve done now a couple of times from Anchorage to Anchorage (via Denali, Fairbanks, and Tok) makes a 1,300 mile circle.
-Yet it looks downright insignificant when superimposed on a map of the entire state.
-The place is just…immense, no matter where you are: on the rivers, in the mountains, or in the interior.
-No wonder Alaska holds such a mystical, far-away reputation.
+One way to describe it is to say that the drive from Anchorage back around to Anchorage via Denali, Fairbanks, and Tok is 1,300 miles.
+(I’ve done it a couple of times.
+It’s vaguely equivalent to driving from Denver to Detroit.)
+Yet that circle looks downright insignificant when superimposed on a map of the entire state.
+Alaska is just...immense, no matter where you are: on the rivers, in the mountains, or in the interior.
+No wonder the place enjoys such a mystical, far-away reputation.

-In June and July, I spent another month of my life in that great state, doing a reprise of earlier trips with my cousin, Mike.
-With a friend, we first drove those 1,300 miles, and then we spent 16 happy (if cold) days on the Alsek River, crossing in and out of Alaska and British Columbia along the way.
-On several occasions, I got to witness the land slipping by under the wings of an airplane.
+In June and July 2017, I spent another month of my life in that great state, doing a reprise of earlier trips I took with my cousin, Mike.
+With my travel buddy, Margaret, we drove those 1,300 miles, and then we spent 16 happy (if cold) days crossing in and out of Alaska and British Columbia along the Alsek River.
+On several occasions, I had the happy opportunity of witnessing the land slipping under the wings of an airplane.
 This blog is dedicated to those varied and artful aerial views.
 Enjoy.

 The first batch of photos is from the flight between Anchorage and Juneau, along the southeastern coast overlooking the mountains, icefields and glacial rivers of the Wrangell-St. Elias National Park and Glacier Bay National Park.